patchandpray/serverless-msg-api/README.md

 * Lambda Environment variables are encrypted at rest using aws lambda builtin encryption key.
 * Dynamodb table is encrypted at rest by setting SSES to True.
+* Lambda function only has access to the limited resources and actions it requires via IAM policy
 * Optionally it is possible to additionally encrypt msg content stored in dynamodb by passing the store\_secure=True parameter on POST.
 This will encrypt the msg content before storing it in dynamodb.
 This might be usefull for handling sensitive